Photographs by Don McCullin

 First published in 2001, Don McCullin’s retrospective, chronological survey offers both an examination of his career and a record of half a century of conflict around the world.
 Its publication coinciding with McCullin’s eightieth birthday, this expanded edition serves as an homage to a photographer who dedicated his life to the front line in a steadfast effort to deliver visual testament.
 This expansive publication has remained a seminal book.
 Since its release, however, McCullin has shed the role of war photographer and photographed widely throughout Africa, India, the Middle East, and Indonesia, as well as around his home in Somerset, UK.
 These new images are now included in this beautifully printed and updated edition.
 With text by Mark Holborn, Sir Harold Evans, and Susan Sontag, this photobook confirms McCullin’s long-established reputation as one of the greatest photographers of the last century.

 Don McCullin (born in London, 1935) grew up in north London.
 He worked for the Sunday Times for eighteen years and covered every major conflict during his adult lifetime, until the Falklands War.
 He has received many honors and awards, including being named Commander of the Order of the British Empire (CBE).
 He lives in Somerset, UK.

-Sir Harold Evans (introduction) is an editor and writer based in the UK.
+Sir Harold Evans (introduction) is an editor and writer based in New York.
 He was editor of the Sunday Times from 1967 to 1981.

 Susan Sontag (essay) was an influential writer, director, and activist.
 She was awarded many honors, including the National Book Award for In America (2000) and the National Book Critics Circle Award for On Photography (1977), and was a MacArthur Fellow between 1990and 1994.
 She died in 2004.